-WELCOME TO THE EDMONDS CC CAMPUS COMMUNITY FARM AND CULTURAL KITCHEN
+WELCOME TO Our COMMUNITY FARM AND CULTURAL KITCHEN

-The Edmonds College Campus Community Farm started in March 2012.
-Since then, over 11,873 volunteer hours have been served, and an estimated 10,739 pounds of produce have been harvested.
+Our Community Farm* started in March 2012, as a model for sustainable urban agriculture practices.
+Since then, over 12,000 volunteer hours have been served, and an estimated 21,000+ pounds of produce have been harvested.
 The goal of the campus community farm is to bring a diverse array of students, faculty, and staff around sustainable living practices and take advantage of an under-utilized space.

 The farm boasts over 20 raised beds, a variety of perennial edible trees and shrubs, a collection of bee-loving flowers, an edible rain garden, and a hoop house.
-The site also includes rain cisterns, green roof, and the Cultural Kitchen.
-Contributors of the garden have many exciting plans for the future as well.
-The Campus Green Fund has made many of these projects possible.
+The site is also home to the Cultural Kitchen and Bee Club's Bee Garden.
+The Campus Green Fund has made many of these projects possible, and continues to fund future development.

-For any questions regarding the farm, contact Michelle Brewer.
+For any and all questions regarding the farm, please contact Gretchen Peterson.